Carnap/Carnap-Documentation/doc/forallx.md

 ### Basic Rules

-The first-order *forall x* systems QL and FOL (the systems used in proofcheckers constructed with `.ForallxQL`, and `ZachFOL` respectively) extend the rules of the system SL and TFL respectively with the following set of new basic rules:
+The first-order *forall x* systems QL (the systems used in proofcheckers constructed with `.ForallxQL`) extend the rules of the system SL with the following set of new basic rules:

 <div class="table">